 It’s super flexible, and you can manage it all on your phone through our app – so you’re only covered for the exact amount of time you need.
 Nice.

-If you’ve got your full driving licence and you’re looking for cover - from one hour to rolling monthly policies with no nasty extra fees or tie-ins - getting a quote only takes a few minutes.
+If you’ve got your full driving licence and you’re looking for cover - from one hour to 28 days, with no nasty extra fees or tie-ins - it only takes a few minutes to get a quote.